ThiagoNelsi/wikipedia-to-document/credentials/README.md

 >
 > ### Examples
 >
-> For the Algothmia API KEY there's a file "algorithmia.json".
+> For the Algorithmia API KEY there's a file "algorithmia.json".
 The content is:
 > ```
 > {
 >   "ApiKey":"The API KEY here (you need you own key)"